SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/G - Model Selection.md

 ## Validation

-While we want to minimize the error on the entire sample population, this is often difficult as the entire sample population is unavailable.
-Hence, in real applications, we use **validation**, in which the available data is used to select the model and estimate the error rate.
-The validation uses a part of the data to select the model, which is known as the *validation test*.
+While we want to minimize the error on the entire sample population, this is difficult as the entire sample population is often unavailable.
+Hence, in real applications, we use **validation**, in which a part of the available data, which is known as the *validation set*, is used to select the model and estimate the error rate.

 Validation attempts to solve the following problems: